 Already started?
 Share your experience with beginners, and help them take on the world of coding.

-Editor’s note: This is written for Hongkiat.com by Damian Wolf.
-Damian is an author and tech enthusiast with articles published on publication like DZone, InfoWorld, Tech.Co and more.
-He loves trying out new things: apps, software, trends and will gladly share his views.
+(This guest post is written by Damian Wolf for Hongkiat.com.
+Damian is an author and tech enthusiast with articles published in publications like DZone, InfoWorld, Tech.Co and more.
+He loves trying out new things: apps, software, trends and will gladly share his views.)